Nadreau/notion-meeting-sync-public/README.md

 4. Click the **"Run workflow"** button on the right
 5. Click the green **"Run workflow"** button in the dropdown
 6. Wait 30 seconds, then refresh the page to see results

-## Troubleshooting

-### "Command not found: npm"
-You need to install Node.js (see Step 3).

-### "Could not find property..."
-Make sure the property name matches exactly in your Notion database (case-sensitive).

-### "object_not_found"
-You forgot to give your integration access to the database:
-1. In Notion, go to **Settings → Connections**
-2. Find your integration and click it
-3. Select the database to give it access

-### Transcripts aren't copying
-Make sure:
-1. You have a "Transcript" property in both databases
-2. It's a Text type (not Rich Text, not Formula)
-3. The transcript is actually in that property (not in the AI Meeting Notes block)

-### Need to test again?
-Run `npm start` in Terminal to test locally anytime.

-### Want to change when it runs?
-Edit `.github/workflows/sync-meetings.yml` and change the cron schedule.

-## How to Update Your Configuration Later

-If you need to change your tokens, database IDs, or filter:

-1. Edit the `.env` file on your computer
-2. Update the matching secrets on GitHub (Settings → Secrets → Actions)
-3. Done!

-## Questions?

-Open an issue on GitHub and I'll help you out!

-## License

-MIT - Use freely!